25 Premium WordPress Plugins You Need to Know About

 Yoast SEO

-Yoast SEO is the most popular of the available SEO plugins for WordPress.
-It provides a detailed dashboard where you can adjust your site’s SEO.
-Each page includes a section where you can get insights into the quality of your content.
-It checks your SEO and readability separately and gives you a green light, orange light, or red light for both.
+Yoast SEO is the most popular WordPress SEO plugin.
+It provides a detailed dashboard that lets you adjust your site’s SEO.
+Each page includes a section that provides insights into the quality of your content.
+It checks your SEO and readability separately and gives you a green, orange, or red light for each.
 Each includes suggestions for improvements.
 It includes keyword optimization, breadcrumbs, internal linking suggestions, a redirect manager, preview snippets, indexables, schema, courses, and more.

 Ending Thoughts on Premium WordPress Plugins

-That’s our look at the 21 premium WordPress plugins that you need to know about.
-There are lots of quality plugins available, but these popular plugins provide some of the best features for WordPress.
+That’s our look at these unique and premium WordPress plugins that you need to know about.
+There are many high-quality plugins available, but these popular plugins offer some of the best features for WordPress.

 Featured Image via elenabsl / shutterstock.com